 Continue Supporting Burroughs After Your Lifetime

-Interested in supporting Burroughs even after your lifetime?
+Interested in supporting JBS even after your lifetime?
 It's not only possible, it's easy to do with a beneficiary designation.
-Just name Burroughs as a beneficiary to receive assets such as retirement plans and life insurance policies after you're gone.
+Just name JBS as a beneficiary to receive assets such as retirement plans and life insurance policies after you're gone.
 You simply fill out a form that is entirely separate from your will—which makes this approach an easy way to give.

 Not only is it an easy way to give, but it's also flexible—you aren't locked into the choices you make today.
 You can review and adjust beneficiary designations anytime you want.